google/copybara/docs/reference.md

 ---- | ---- | -----------
 <nobr>`--git-credential-helper-store-file`</nobr> | *string* | Credentials store file to be used.
 See https://git-scm.com/docs/git-credential-store
 <nobr>`--nogit-credential-helper-store`</nobr> | *boolean* | Disable using credentials store.
 See https://git-scm.com/docs/git-credential-store
+<nobr>`--nogit-prompt`</nobr> | *boolean* | Disable username/password prompt and fail if no credentials are found.
+This flag sets the environment variable GIT_TERMINAL_PROMPT which is inteded for automated jobs running Git https://git-scm.com/docs/git/2.3.0#git-emGITTERMINALPROMPTem

 <a id="git.destination" aria-hidden="true"></a>
 ### git.destination